GAM-team/GAM/wiki/Cloud-Identity-Groups.md

          lockedsecurity|makelockedsecuritygroup]
         [locked|unlocked]
         [dynamic <QueryDynamicGroup>]
+        [externalids <StringList>]
         [memberrestrictions <QueryMemberRestrictions>]
 gam delete cigroups <GroupEntity>
 ```
 The `copyfrom <GroupItem>` allows copying of group attributes from one group to another.
 The following attributes are not copied: name, description, email, admincreated, aliases, noneditablealiases.
 Any `<GroupAttribute>` specified will override the copied attributes.

+When updating the `externalIds` of a group you can do the following:
+* Specify a subset of the existing `externalIds` to remove the non-specified `externalIds`
+* Specify an empty list to remove all `externalIds`
+* Specify the current `externalIds` plus additional `exernalIds` to be added
+* You can not remove an existing `externalId` and add a new `externalId` in the same command

 You can update a non-dynamic group to a non-dynamic security group with the `makesecuritygroup` option.
 To update a dynamic group to a security group, use the `makedynamicsecuritygroup` option instead.
 * Warning: A Security Group cannot be changed back to a Google Group.